tfmoraes/samples/README.md

-Here I'll put some samples and testing with.
+Here I'll put some samples and tests.

 The samples: